Prepare your Hot tub for usage during Winter

 Before you drain your hot tub, add Whirlpool Rinse 24 hours prior.
 This removes and dissolves all the accumulated body oils and lather that have built up in the plumbing lines, and may affect proper jet action.

 The fiberglass hot tub insert is usually sturdy; however, there are several holes in it that can let the air from the whirlpool massage system in.
 You wouldn't want to leave any water in there.
-So when the embers in the wood-fired heater are completely cooled down, carefully open the draining plug of the hot tub and leave it open to allow all the water to run out completely.
+So when the embers in the wood-fired heater have cooled, carefully open the hot tub's drain plug and leave it open to let all the water run out.
 It is important that you do not drain the water when the heater is still hot to prevent damage.

 2. Blow the air

 Once the water has been drained completely, turn on your whirlpool air massage system to blow air from all the multiple holes.
-Ensure that there's not even as little as a droplet left inside.
+Ensure that there's not even the slightest droplet left inside.
 Finally, put off the heating system and allow the air blower to run for 30 seconds to push all the water out and dry it completely.

 3. Replace the Filters and Loosen Your Fittings

-If you'll be shutting down your hot tub for a long period, it is a great idea to remove and clean the filters.
+If you'll be shutting down your hot tub for an extended period, it is a good idea to remove and clean the filters.
 In case they need to be replaced, make sure you do so.
 If not, simply clean out the filter, dry it, and keep it somewhere safe for the winter.
-After draining, there could still be water in some of the fittings that connect the pipework of your hot tub.
+After draining, there may still be water in some of the fittings connecting the pipework of your hot tub.
 Loosen all the fittings to allow the remaining water to drain out.

 4. Clear the Jets

-Use a wet-dry vacuum cleaner and blow enough air through each of the jets to make sure that all of the water has been completely removed.
-Next, you'll have to do a deep clean of the hot tub shell and cover to ensure that all bacteria and debris are removed so that nothing can grow and ruin your hot tub while it is empty.
+Use a wet-dry vacuum cleaner and blow enough air through each jet to ensure all water has been completely removed.
+Next, you'll need to do a deep clean of the hot tub shell and cover to remove all bacteria and debris, so nothing can grow and ruin your hot tub while it is empty.

 Final remarks

 In conclusion, hot tubs are actually very enjoyable and even more soothing in the winter.
-However, special attention needs to be paid to this system in cold weather, to avoid some challenges that hot tub owners face.
-Once you pay attention to these steps, you'll be able to get the most out of your hot tub this winter without any issues.
+However, special attention is needed to this system in cold weather to avoid some challenges hot tub owners face.
+Once you follow these steps, you'll get the most out of your hot tub this winter without any issues.